OpenAPI

 Open Enums

 Traditionally enums are closed, meaning that only the values listed in the enum are allowed.
-By contrast, open enums allow additional values beyond those explicitly defined in the spec.
-Open Enums can be useful in cases where your API is evolving to support new use cases.
-In that scenario, you may want to allow clients to send additional values that are not yet defined where their usage is on the frontier of your API's capabilities.
+In contrast, open enums allow additional values beyond those explicitly defined in the spec.
+Open Enums are useful when your API is evolving to support new use cases.
+In that scenario, you can let clients send values that aren’t defined yet because their usage is on the edge of your API’s capabilities.

 OpenAPI 3.x currently does not natively support the description open enums directly.
-However, check to see if your tooling supports x- extension attributes.
-For example, the Speakeasy extension x-speakeasy-unknown-values allows you to define an enum with additional values beyond those listed.
+However, check if your tooling supports x- extension attributes.
+For example, the Speakeasy extension x-speakeasy-unknown-values lets you define an enum with additional values beyond those listed.

 components: